New bounds of extended energy of a graph: Nordhaus-Gaddum-type bounds of extended energy

 \begin{remark} The lower bound of $\eta_1+\bar{\eta_1}$ which is given in Theorem \ref{lbdngsr1} is better than that given by Wang et al. (Lemma \ref{lbdngsr}).
 Because otherwise,

 which is impossible. \end{remark}

-Finally, in this section, we find an N-G-type lower bound of the extended energy of a graph. \begin{theorem} Let $G$ be an $n$-vertex connected graph whose complement $\bar{G}$ is also connected.
-Then \end{theorem}
+Finally, in this section, we find an N-G-type lower bound of the extended energy of some connected graphs. \begin{theorem} Let $G$ and its complement $\bar{G}$ be both connected graphs of order $n$.
+Then the following relation holds